Bilker1422/python-Imgs/README.md

-The progrem take input inside editlmg and it'll make csv file called time.csv that content all data from the image
+The progrem take input inside editlmg \n and it'll make csv file called time.csv that content all data from the image